Specialising in Landscape Architecture; Urban Design; and Regeneration.

 Professor Smyth has more than thirty five years’ experience in transport planning and operations, research and consultancy in the UK, USA, The Middle East, Russia and Ireland.
 He has undertaken commissions from The European Commission, the European Economic and Social Committee and the Organisation for Economic Cooperation and Development (OECD)/European Conference of Ministers of Transport (ECMT).

-Emily Smyth is a chartered landscape architect, also trained in architecture, planning, art and design, and education.
-Emily is a member of the Council for Nature Conservation and the Countryside, and SEUPB Peace IV Steering and Monitoring Committees.
-Previously Course Director for Landscape Architecture, and lecturer in architecture, at Ulster University, Emily has been Chair of the Landscape Institute in Northern Ireland, and was a founding member of the Ministerial Advisory Group for Architecture & the Built Environment in Northern Ireland (MAG).
-As a practising landscape architect, Emily has undertaken extensive built and natural regeneration, development and assessment projects within and beyond Northern Ireland.
-With her robust multidisciplinary background and a dedication to the landscape, people and environment of the island of Ireland, Emily has skills and experience in landscape architecture, education, sustainability, ecosystem services and resilience.
+Emily Smyth is a chartered landscape architect and university lecturer, with training also in architecture, planning, and art and design.
+Senior landscape architect with Soltys Brewster Consulting, Emily is also a member of the Council for Nature Conservation and the Countryside, and SEUPB Peace IV Steering and Monitoring Committees, and is on the Irish Landscape Institute Design Awards judging panel.
+Emily was previously Course Director for Landscape Architecture, and lecturer in architecture, at Ulster University, creating, delivering and examining engaging and meaningful learning programmes.
+Emily has practised landscape architecture throughout Ireland and internationally, undertaking extensive (and award-winning) built and natural regeneration, development and assessment projects.
+Emily was a founding member of the Ministerial Advisory Group for Architecture & the Built Environment in Northern Ireland (MAG) and has held senior management positions for the Landscape Institute (including Chair of Landscaped Institute Northern Ireland).
+With her robust multidisciplinary background and a dedication to the landscape, people and environment of the island of Ireland, Emily has skills and experience in landscape architecture, education, sustainability,ecosystem services and resilience.

 Dr Ken Sterrett was a Lecturer / Senior Lecturer in Urban Planning & Design at Queen’s University for over 20 years.
 He previously worked in professional practice as a senior planner and was an advisor to the Belfast Action Teams on a number of peace-line projects.
 Ken was a member of the Wales Spatial Plan Management Board and also acted as an advisor to the Northern Ireland Assembly’s Environment Committee.
 He was a founder Director and Chair of the Forum for an Alternative Belfast, now City Reparo.
 Along with Prof. Frank Gaffikin, Ken was a co-investigator at Queen’s on a number of major EU funded action-research projects which focused on contested urban spaces and the potential for spatial reconciliations.
 Ken is also on the management boards of Donegall Pass Community Enterprises and Save the Cathedral Quarter campaign group.